-- NOTE A: Regimen failure is defined as the occurrence of the first of the following two events at any time post randomization and Step 2, week 48, visit: - Virologic failure (as defined in sections 6.2.3 and 10.2.2.1) - Permanent discontinuation of randomized study treatment - NOTE B: Permanent discontinuation of randomized study treatment is defined as the first of the following events: - Participants randomized to LA ART arm prematurely discontinue oral RPV or CAB before Step 2, week 4. - Participants randomized to LA ART arm never initiate RPV or CAB injectable. - Participants randomized to LA ART arm prematurely discontinue RPV or CAB injectable. - Participants randomized to SOC arm prematurely discontinue oral ART regimen.
-Switching to another oral ARV is not considered treatment discontinuation. - Participants prematurely discontinue study treatment/participation for any reason including death and loss to follow-up. - NOTE C: Participants who complete randomized study treatment without experiencing a virologic failure on Step 2 will be censored at Step 2, week 48, visit. - NOTE D: To assess the robustness of the results, sensitivity analyses will be performed in which all participants (regardless of randomized treatment received) who become pregnant without experiencing a virologic failure or permanent discontinuation of study treatment before confirmation of pregnancy will be censored at the study visit week when pregnancy was confirmed.
+NOTE A: Regimen failure is defined as the occurrence of the first of the following two events at any time post randomization and Step 2, week 48, visit:

+- Virologic failure (as defined in sections 6.2.3 and 10.2.2.1) - Permanent discontinuation of randomized study treatment

+NOTE B: Permanent discontinuation of randomized study treatment is defined as the first of the following events:

+- Participants randomized to LA ART arm prematurely discontinue oral RPV or CAB before Step 2, week 4. - Participants randomized to LA ART arm never initiate RPV or CAB injectable. - Participants randomized to LA ART arm prematurely discontinue RPV or CAB injectable. - Participants randomized to SOC arm prematurely discontinue oral ART regimen.
+Switching to another oral ARV is not considered treatment discontinuation. - Participants prematurely discontinue study treatment/participation for any reason including death and loss to follow-up.

+NOTE C: Participants who complete randomized study treatment without do not experience ing a regimen virologic failure on Step 2 will be censored at Step 2, week 48, visit or February 12, 2024, whichever is earlier.

+NOTE D: To assess the robustness of the results, sensitivity analyses will be performed in which all participants (regardless of randomized treatment received) who become pregnant without experiencing a virologic failure or permanent discontinuation of study treatment before confirmation of pregnancy will be censored at the study visit week when pregnancy was confirmed.

-- NOTE E: During the COVID-19 pandemic, clinical research operation might be disrupted or affected at sites.
-At sites where a COVID-19 disruption is determined, participants randomized prior to the COVID-19 pandemic will have their follow-up time censored at the start of the disruption period. - 10.2.2 Secondary Outcome Measures - 10.2.2.1 Occurrence of virologic failure in Step 2 at any time post randomization and week 48 visit. - NOTE A: Time will be measured from the Step 2 randomization. - NOTE B: Virologic failure confirmation will be determined based on any two consecutive evaluations meeting the virologic failure criterion regardless of the time between them. - NOTE C: Participants discontinuing the study/Step 2 (for any reason, including death and end of study step) will be handled as follows: - Participants with an unconfirmed virologic failure (HIV-1 RNA >200 copies/mL) will be considered as virologic failure at the study visit week of the unconfirmed value. - All remaining participants will have their follow-up time censored at the study week of the last measured plasma HIV-1 RNA sample on Step 2. - For as-treated analysis, a participant's follow-up time will be censored at discontinuation of randomized treatment. - NOTE D: Same as NOTE E in section 10.2.1 - 10.2.2.2 Occurrence of treatment-related failure in Step 2 at any time post randomization and week 48 visit - NOTE A: Time will be measured from the Step 2 randomization. - NOTE B: Treatment-related failure is defined as the first of the following events: - Virologic failure (as defined in sections 6.2.3 and 10.2.2.1) - Treatment discontinuation due to AE - NOTE C: For participants who do not experience treatmentrelated failure, their follow-up time will be censored at the last study visit week on Step 2 up to week 48 visit.
+NOTE E: During the COVID-19 pandemic, clinical research operation might be disrupted or affected at sites.
+To assess the impact of COVID-19 on study results, at sites where a COVID-19 disruption is determined, participants randomized prior to the COVID-19 pandemic will have their follow-up time censored at the start of the disruption period in a sensitivity analysis.

+10.2.2 Secondary Outcome Measures

+10.2.2.1 Occurrence of virologic failure in Step 2 at any time post randomization and week 48 visit.

+NOTE A: Time will be measured from the Step 2 randomization.

+NOTE B: Virologic failure confirmation will be determined based on any two consecutive evaluations meeting the virologic failure criterion regardless of the time between them.

+NOTE C: Participants discontinuing the study/Step 2 (for any reason, including death and end of study step) will be handled as follows:

+- Participants with an unconfirmed virologic failure (HIV-1 RNA >200 copies/mL) will be considered as virologic failure at the study visit week of the unconfirmed value. - All remaining participants will have their follow-up time censored at the study week of the last measured plasma HIV-1 RNA sample on Step 2. - For as-treated analysis, a participant's follow-up time will be censored at discontinuation of randomized treatment.
-For as-treated analysis, their follow-up time censored at discontinuation of randomized treatment.